 Please watch our welcome video from Mr Andrew McCleave, our Headmaster, to start your ‘tour’, followed by our whole-school video and those showcasing our strengths in STEM, the arts, sport and academic life.
 You may also view videos from our school sections; Pre-Prep, Lower Prep, Upper Prep and Senior School.
 You may find out more about these areas and our fantastic facilities by visiting our interactive map.
 We also have a Frequently Asked Questions section.

 For any other enquiries and to register your child or children, please contact Lynsey Davis, our Registrar.
-For Nursery and Kindergarten enquiries, please contact Emma Pidwell, our Assistant Registrar.

 We are delighted to be able to welcome back prospective parents and pupils to visit our School on our Open Mornings.
 Please visit our Open Morning page for dates and to register your interest.

 To get a flavour of what life at Ballard is like, please read our latest life magazine here.